Carlj0666/i_rorschach/notes.md

 APP LAYOUT MAP

 App - Connect Router in APP.JS -  review routing
-  /         - homepage - links to /images
+  /         - homepage - links to /inkblots
-	/images   - imageList component - connected to store
+	/inkblots   - inkblotList component - connected to store
-				- imageCards - an individual image in the list /image/id - imageShow component - connected to store - the actual detail about the image
+				- inkblotCards - an individual inkblot in the list /inkblot/id - inkblotShow component - connected to store - the actual detail about the inkblot
-						- imageDetail - image
+						- inkblotDetail - inkblot
 						- comments - comments
 							- comment - comment
 						- commentForm - connected to store